rachartier/tiny-code-action.nvim/README.md

       --- The backend to use, currently only "vim", "delta", "difftastic", "diffsofancy" are supported backend = "vim",

-      -- The picker to use, "telescope", "snacks", "select", "buffer" are supported -- And it's opts that will be passed at the picker's creation, optional -- If you want to use the `fzf-lua` picker, you can simply set it to `select` --
+      -- The picker to use, "telescope", "snacks", "select", "buffer", "fzf-lua" are supported -- And it's opts that will be passed at the picker's creation, optional --
       -- You can also set `picker = "<picker>"` without any opts. picker = "telescope",